Kiwisuki/Example-RAG/README.md

 An example RAG application for the Shadow of Altars book written by the author, Vincas Mykolaitis-Putinas.

+## Restrictions

+I had specific restriction for this project:
+- Document data must be processed only internally, no external services can be used.

 ## Prerequisites

 - Python ~3.11, get it from [here](https://www.python.org/downloads/).
 (For local development)